When I first started using a CGM, I thought I was mainly going to learn which foods raised my blood sugar.

 Food matters.
 There is no question about that.

-But my CGM has made me realize that blood sugar is not only about one meal or one snack.
-Sometimes the same food can look different depending on what else is going on that day.
+But my continuous glucose monitor has made me realize that blood sugar is not only about one meal or one snack.
+The same food can raise my glucose levels differently depending on my sleep, stress, movement, timing, and what I ate with it.

 Did I move after eating?
 Did I sleep well?
 Was I stressed?
 Did I eat enough protein or fiber?
 Was I already running higher before the meal?

-Stelo is an over-the-counter CGM for adults 18 and older who do not use insulin.
-The FDA says it is intended for adults with diabetes who are not using insulin, as well as people without diabetes who want to better understand how diet and exercise may affect blood sugar levels.
-The FDA also notes that people should not make medical decisions based only on device readings without talking with a healthcare provider.
+I use Stelo, which is an over-the-counter continuous glucose monitor (CGM) for adults 18 and older who do not use insulin.
+The Food and Drug Administration says Stelo is intended for adults with diabetes who are not using insulin, as well as people without diabetes who want to better understand how diet and exercise may affect blood sugar levels.
+The Food and Drug Administration also notes that people should not make medical decisions based only on device readings without talking with a healthcare provider.

 Eating Lower Carb, But Not Keto